NeuroBio/Ballast-Visual-Novel-Engine/README.md

 - Achievements
 	- array of achievement keys

+## Beats
+"Beats" are VN story units.
+Chapters are composed of one or more scenes.
+Scenes are composed of beats, where each beat provides the UI with display text or a user decision.
+Events that affect save data, like unlocking chapters or changing character sentiments, are assigned/occur at the beat level.
+All beats inherit the same event capabilities.
+However, when "played," they handle their UI display components differently and decide what to return to the UI based on unique logic.

+Note: "conditional" choices reference save data (characters and/or inventory) for conditions.

+### Simple Beat
+Owns one set of text.
+Returns that and the next beat.
+There is no real logic here.

+### Branch Beat
+Owns a set of choices, but *ONLY ONE* will be returned to the user.
+Given multiple conditional choices, it returns the first choice whose condition is satisfied.
+Requires a default option with no condition.
+These beats are for story choices that hinge of the user's past decisions.
+Typically, these beats hinge on conditions satisfied in prior scenes and chapters, though there could be within scene uses.

+### Choice Beat
+Owns a set of choices.
+Can return multiple options, but may not.
+Conditional choices must be satisfied to return.
+When there are all conditional choices, a default option is required.
+If there is only one choice, it returns as a simple text display interface instead of a choice interface.
+In short, this is where the user controls the novel side of game play.

+### Final Beat
+Owns one set of test.
+Returns *ONLY* that.
+A next beat will not be defined.
+This exists on the assumption that the story never needs to end on a choice or branch beat.
+That should be easy enough to achieve, but if a story should require ending on a choice or branch beat, a final beat is allowed to return an empty string, and the UI could respond appropriately to that.

 ## Intended Use-Cases that are not Typical of VNs
 - Allow non-linear, randomized story structure
 - building relationships with characters is NOT based on choosing the right branch from a small number of choice branches (doing so would interfere with the non-linear storyline needs).
 "Sentiments" are build incrementally on almost every choice made (expected change range 0.001-0.005).
 There are very few make-or-break decisions, and they are very obvious (e.g. killing a character).